Shlomi-Lantser/Ex3-OS/README.md

 ## Run guide:

 * Open the directory and open it in terminal
-* Use the command !**"make all"** to create all the needed files and the executable ones.
+* Use the command **"make all"** to create all the needed files and the executable ones.
 * Use the command **"./server"** to start server receiving and listening to new connections.
 * Use the command **"./client [ipaddr]"** ipaddr is the ip address that using to connect the sever aka : 127.0.0.1